-Over the past five years, Melbourne Genomics Health Alliance has provided genomic sequencing to more than 3,500 patients across 16 areas of health.
+Since 2014, Melbourne Genomics Health Alliance has provided genomic sequencing to almost 4,000 patients across 16 disease areas.

 Our clinical projects

 Improved patient care is at the heart of Melbourne Genomics' endeavours.